BrivsGars/MiaVoiceArtisAizkraukle/README.md

   What Exactly Do We Weed?

-  We nead: electric motor for mouving mini train on the rails;
+  We nead: quiet electric motors-reducers for mouving mini trains on the rails;
-  We nead: rails for train all aroun the roof, walls and flour;
+  We nead: rails for these "trains" all aroun the roof, walls and the flour;
-  We nead: room 3m x 7m x 2,55m (x,y,z) ass a standart;
+  We nead: room 3m x 7m x 2,55m (x,y,z) ass a standart for this tehnologie;
   That all stuff works on a batterys.

-# MiaVoice wake up you Monday morning and help you with your daily cares.
+# MiaVoice wake up you for Monday mornings and help you with your daily cares.